CheeseLee888/PALMmbQTL-doc/docs/index.md

 ---

 <!--
-This is the home page of the PALM-mbQTL documentation.
+Home page of the PALM-mbQTL documentation.
-Edit the text below to customize the landing page for your project.
+Adjust the text below to customize the landing page.
 -->

 # PALM-mbQTL